Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 - If there are distinct parts to the recipe, such as "make frosting" and "make the cupcakes", feel free to use sub-headings and multiple ordered lists to clearly show which steps go with which parts of the recipe.

 Refresh `index.html` in Chrome by pressing `<COMMAND> + r`.

-Once you can see that adding the list of steps worked, run `git status`.
-You should see changes that need to be added and committed.
-Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add recipe instructions."

 ![Image of webpage after adding instructions](./screenshots/step6-instructions.png)